Hey, that's my cappuccino! Coyote captured outside lower Manhattan cafe

 The predators are becoming increasingly comfortable in cities, which offer more opportunities for easy prey, including an abundance of mice, squirrels, rabbits and cats, experts said.

-Earlier this month, a coyote was captured in Manhattan's Chelsea neighborhood, and there were two coyote attacks reported in suburban Bergen County, New Jersey.
+Earlier this month, a coyote was captured in Manhattan's Chelsea neighbourhood, and there were two coyote attacks reported in suburban Bergen County, New Jersey.

 This week, a police hunt for a coyote spotted on Manhattan's Upper West Side shut down parts of Riverside Park and led to Columbia University and Grant's Tomb.
 It was unclear whether it was the same animal that was caught on Saturday, police said.